 Academic Affairs Standing Committees

-• Faculty Affairs, Evaluation, and Promotion Committee
+• Faculty Affairs, Evaluation & Promotion Committee

 • Core Curriculum Committee